-In accordance with the Students' Bill of Rights, reporting individuals have the right to pursue more than one of the options below at the same time or to choose not to participate in any of the options below:
+In accordance with the New York State Students' Bill of Rights, individuals who want to report that they have experienced domestic/sexual violence or stalking have the right to pursue more than one of the options below at the same time or to choose not to participate in any of the options below.
+Individuals can choose to do so confidentially or non-confidentially, also known as private.